beckn/missions/Generic-Implementation-Guide/generic_implementation_guide.md

 - transaction_id is unused until the payment has been completed.
 It is used to provide the proof of payment from a BAP to a BPP.
 - There are 2 ways to represent where the payment need to be done.
 It can either be the bank details under payment.params object or the payment.url field.

-### Use case 4 - Payment collected by a BAP.
+### Payment collected by a BAP.

 In cases where the payment is collected by a BAP, the payment object would have these details.
 - The payment.collected_by field would be set to BAP.
 - payment.param.amount and payment.param.currency would be set to appropriate values.
-- payment.type, payment.status would be set to appropriate value.
+- payment.type(Pre-Order, Pre-Fulfillment, Post-Order, POst-Fulfillment etc), payment.status(Inititated, Completed etc) would be set to appropriate value.
 - The BPP does not have to send the payment url or the bank details in the payment.params object.

 The payment object inside the on_init callback would look like this.